ellysh/video-game-bots/InGameBots/protection.md

 ```
 You see that now we get the "debugger detected!" message in case the debugger is not detected.
 Otherwise, the execution of TestApplication is continued.
 We just hack this check and it becomes broken in the suitable for us way.

 There is a [OllyDumpEx](http://low-priority.appspot.com/ollydumpex/) plugin for OllyDbg debugger, which allows you to save modified binary file.
-There is an algorithm to install OllyDbg plugins:
+This is an algorithm to install OllyDbg plugins:

 1. Download an archive with a plugin from the developer's website.
 2. Unpack the archive to the OllyDbg directory.
 This is a default path to this directory in my case `C:\Program Files (x86)\odbg200`.